 |Here are the 2 center supports with the rear adapters||Here are the rear extensions with adapters|

-I have found an upholsterer who has done some of my boat work who has agreed to do the sewing if I bring my pickup and framework to him, he will sew the front together basically fitting the front of the framework which will have a plastic window in in the front in line with the rear sliding cab window.
-I also plan on having him sew a rear tarp flap that will be Velcro attached around the rear bow and sides then have a zippered door upright in the middle.
+I have found an upholsterer who has done some of my boat work who agreed to do the sewing if I do the fitting (cutting/stapling/taping) he sewed the front together basically fitting the front of the framework which then has a plastic window in in the front in line with the rear sliding cab window.
+I also made a rear section and had him sew a rear tarp flap that uses Velcro attached around the rear top bow and sides then has a zippered door upright in the middle.